Viswa-Vinod/Appointments_Angular/README.md

 # Following have not yet been done:

-(i) acceptance of an appointment by the "acceptor" that changes the appointment status to confirmed (ii) getting user list from DB as a dropdown list when choosing whom to have the appointment with (iii) http put request through angular 4 http.put method.
+1. acceptance of an appointment by the "acceptor" that changes the appointment status to confirmed
+2. getting user list from DB as a dropdown list when choosing whom to have the appointment with
+3. http put request through angular 4 http.put method.
 Currently it is using basic javascript fetch method.
 I have not been able to make http put requests through angular work
-(iv) consistent settings on date and time; it is UTC time in some places and local time in others (v) robust working of google maps api; currently only safe easily spotted landmarks will work against the APIs; no error handling has been implemented
+4. consistent settings on date and time; it is UTC time in some places and local time in others
+5. robust working of google maps api; currently only safe easily spotted landmarks will work against the APIs; no error handling has been implemented
-(vi) dragging of events from one day to another
+6. dragging of events from one day to another
-(vii) deletion of appointments
+7. deletion of appointments

 # Poc